New Mexico wildfire threatens historic buildings

-SANTA FE, N.M Firefighters in New Mexico battled on Wednesday to contain a wildfire threatening historic buildings in a national preserve as well as a sacred Native American cultural site at the top of a mountain engulfed in flames.
+SANTA FE, N.M, June 5 Firefighters in New Mexico battled on Wednesday to contain a wildfire threatening historic buildings in a national preserve as well as a sacred Native American cultural site at the top of a mountain engulfed in flames.

-The Thompson Ridge Fire burning about 40 miles west of Santa Fe has consumed almost 9,400 acres and remains only 5 percent contained, said Dana Howlett, a spokeswoman for the team handling the incident.
+The Thompson Ridge Fire burning about 40 miles (64 km) west of Santa Fe has consumed almost 9,400 acres (3,804 hectares) and remains only 5 percent contained, said Dana Howlett, a spokeswoman for the team handling the incident.

 Firefighters worked through the night on Tuesday and into Wednesday morning to protect the Ranch Headquarters Historic District, which is situated at the north end of the Valles Caldera National Preserve entrance and includes an old ranch house, The Bond Cabin, built in 1918 and a ranch foreman's cabin which was constructed a year later.